Hometown: Baltimore, MD

 When I am feeling drab and uninspired I always look at street style bloggers.
 I love Cupcakes and Cashmere, Pink Peonies and Atlantic Pacific.
 Their bright ensembles inspire me!

 I don't think I have one.
 But if I had to choose a typical look/something I'd wear everyday—skinny jeans, an oversized T-shirt, black heels and a statement necklace.
 I like the masculinity of the T-shirt and the femininity of the heels and necklace.
 Also I love rocking high waist shorts and bright colored pants.

 What is your dream job?

 As of now (yes, it changes often) I want to work in marketing rather than public relations, which is what I am studying in school.
 I love what I am doing at TEEN VOGUE and interning here has definitely convinced me that I need to work in fashion!

-My favorite part about being a Teen Vogue intern is working alongside the marketing team to see how everything falls into place behind the scenes...
+My favorite part of being a Teen Vogue intern is seeing how everything happens behind the scenes...